yingli0521/award/README.md

+# Greetings

 Hello friends,

-Please don't use the data from this repo without my consent, even if this is a public repo.
-(Truth is I don't want to pay for a private one).
+Please don't use the data from this repo for publication use without my consent.
 Thank you very much!

+# Instructions
+finalpaper.rmd contains everything.